-J Merger approval requires the affirmative vote of a majority of the votes entitled to be cast by holders Pacific Retail common and preferred shares, voting together as one class.
+.
+Merger approval requires the affirmative vote of a majority of the votes entitled to be cast by holders Pacific Retail common and preferred shares, voting together as one class.

-THE REGENCY SPECIAL MEETING (see page 108)
+The Regency Special Meeting (see page 108)

-- J The Regency special meeting of shareholders is scheduled to be held at a.m., eastern standard time, EST on , 1999, at . - J The Regency Board of Directors fixed the close of business on December 18, 1998 as the record date for determination of holders of Regency common stock entitled to notice of and to vote at the meeting.
+- .
+The Regency special meeting of shareholders is scheduled to be held at 10:00 a.m., Eastern standard time, on February 26, 1999, at the offices of Regency at 121 West Forsyth Street Suite 200, Jacksonville, Florida 32202. - .
+The Regency Board of Directors fixed the close of business on December 18, 1998 as the record date for determination of holders of Regency common stock entitled to notice of and to vote at the meeting.